Film / Hitman

 , Dougray Scott

 , and Olga Kurylenko

-.
-A film reboot, titled Agent 47
+A reboot titled Hitman: Agent 47

-Hitman Contains examples of
+Hitman Contains examples of:

 - Armor Is Useless: When the Russian military makes its move on 47 in his hotel room, some are killed by traps and many others are taken out by just his pistols.